adaoraul/rack-jekyll/README.markdown

 Additional Rack-Jekyll initialization options:

-    :config        - use given config file (default: "_config.yml") :force_build   - whether to always generate the site at startup, even when the destination path is not empty (default: false)
+    :config               - use given config file (default: "_config.yml") :skip_initial_build   - whether to skip generating the site at startup, even when the destination path is empty (default: false)
     :auto                 - whether to watch for changes and rebuild (default: false) :wait_page            - a page to display while pages are rendering

-Note that on read-only filesystems a site build will fail, so do not set `:force_build => true` in these cases.
+Note that on read-only filesystems a site build will fail, so set `:skip_initial_build => true` in these cases.

 ## 404 page